JalelTounsi/oLLaMaStreamPhi/README.md

 Let's build a chatbot with just Python using the Streamlit library, Ollama, and Microsoft Phi-3.

-Streamlit
-Streamlit turns data scripts into shareable web apps in minutes.
+Streamlit: turns data scripts into shareable web apps in minutes.
 All in pure Python.
 No front‑end experience required.
 You can find more info in the official Streamlit docs.

-Ollama
-Ollama allows you to run open-source large language models, locally You can find more info in the official Ollama docs.
+Ollama: allows you to run open-source large language models, locally You can find more info in the official Ollama docs.

-Phi-3 Mini
-Phi-3 Mini is a 3.8B parameters, lightweight, state-of-the-art open model by Microsoft.
+Phi-3 Mini: is a 3.8B parameters, lightweight, state-of-the-art open model by Microsoft.
 You can find more info in the official Phi-3 Mini docs.